Filip Forsberg: Early years and development (2013–2015)

-Setting records and finding playoff success (2015–2019)
+Setting records and Stanley Cup Final run (2015–2019)

 Forsberg returned to the Predators lineup for the 2015–16 season but struggled early to find consistency in scoring.
 As such, he was limited to only two goals and 11 points through the first 20 games of the season.
 Forsberg eventually broke his 17-game scoring drought in a 3–2 loss to the Philadelphia Flyers on 27 November 2015.
 Despite breaking this drought, Forsberg only began to pick up momentum in late December when he scored five goals over eight games.
 He continued to score throughout January and February and quickly accumulated 13 goals over 21 games.
 During this time, he also set numerous franchise records and was honoured as the NHL's First Star of the Week at the end of February.
 On February 23, during a game against the Toronto Maple Leafs, Forsberg became the youngest player in franchise history to record a regular-season hat trick.
 Two days later, he recorded a second natural hat-trick and one assist to lift the Predators to a 5–0 win over the St. Louis Blues.
 This marked the shortest period between natural hat tricks in NHL history since 1987–88 and made him the first player in Predators history to record multiple hat tricks in a single season.
 His 12 goals in February also marked a new franchise record for most goals in one month.
 As a result of these accomplishments, Forsberg was recognized as the NHL's First Star of the Week.
 Forsberg added two goals through two games in March to become the first Predators player to average at least one goal per game over a 14-game span.
 On 25 March, Forsberg and Neal became the first pair of Predators to reach 30 goals since Paul Kariya and Steve Sullivan in 2005–06.
 Forsberg finished the regular season leading the team with 33 goals and 64 points as they qualified for the 2016 Stanley Cup playoffs.
 His 33 goals tied Jason Arnott's franchise record for most goals in a single-season.
 However, Forsberg was less successful in the playoffs as he accumulated only two goals through 14 games.
 It was later revealed that he had been suffering from a back injury throughout the playoffs but played regardless.
 While he was not nominated for any awards, he placed 10th in Frank J. Selke Trophy voting as the NHL's best defensive forward.
 Before he was set to become a restricted free agent on 1 July, Forsberg signed a six-year, $36 million contract to remain in Nashville on 27 June.